-SMC operations were barely audible during the daytime and evening and audible during the night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of <30 dBA during the day and evening and 28 dBA during the night-time period.
-During the night-time period SMC operations generated LAmax noise levels of up to 32 dBA.
+SMC operations were inaudible during the day and barely audible during the evening and night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 25 dBA during the evening and 20 dBA during the night-time.
+During the night-time period SMC operations generated LAmax noise levels of up to 24 dBA at this location.